OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-add-a-control-to-a-multipage-control.md

 ---
-title: How to: Add a Control to a MultiPage Control
+title: "How to: Add a Control to a MultiPage Control"
 keywords: olfm10.chm3077153
 f1_keywords:
 - olfm10.chm3077153